r-duh/Pathopticon/README.md

 ## Installing and running the Pathopticon Streamit app

-We provide two versions of Pathopticon: (i) a **full** version that incorporates all 70 cell lines in the LINCS-CMap, including the "core" cell lines;
+We provide two versions of Pathopticon: (i) a **complete** version that incorporates all 70 cell lines in the LINCS-CMap, including the "core" cell lines;
 (ii) a **lite** version that incorporates the 60 cell lines, without the "core" cell lines (A375, A549, HA1E, HCC515, HEPG2, HT29, MCF7, NPC, PC3, VCAP).
-The reason for this distinction is that the "core" cell lines have many more, typically by 1-2 orders of magnitude, perturbations and instances per cell line, which results in much heavier datasets for the **full** version.
+The reason for this distinction is that the "core" cell lines have many more, typically by 1-2 orders of magnitude, perturbations and instances per cell line, which results in much heavier datasets for the **complete** version.
-This also results in significantly slower runtimes (<5 mins. for lite vs >25 mins. for full).
+This also results in significantly slower runtimes (<5 mins. for lite vs >25 mins. for complete).
 We therefore recommend the use of the **lite** version unless the core cell lines are being investigated specifically.

 There are two options to install and run Pathopticon:

 #### 1) Run Pathopticon Streamlit app as a Docker container (requires [Docker installation](https://docs.docker.com/get-docker/))
 This option is somewhat slower to run but has the advantage of not depending on the specific package environment and operating system of the user.
+**Note:** We provide a "full" and a "slim" version of the Docker image.
+In the full version, the image is built with all the necessary files included, whereas in the slim version, the necessary files need to be mounted.
+We provide instructions for both methods below.

 - Once Docker is installed, the Pathopticon image "rduh/pathopticon-streamlit:slim" can either be pulled from Docker Hub
 ```